bogdanvlviv/i-vagrant/README.md

 # i-vagrant
-i-vagrant helps set up a development environment easily. i-vagrant can be used with [Vagrant](https://github.com/mitchellh/vagrant).
+i-vagrant helps set up a development environment easily.

 Try to fork this repository and build i-vagrant for own needs.